Want to save time and reduce website stress? Let me handle the details:click here.

 Stress and Anxiety Center’s website is a fabulous example for those who run a larger practice.
 SAC also has multiple locations, so there is a lot of information to organize–and they did a great job.
 Their color palette is calm, but still colorful.
 They also are utilizing illustrated icons which helps break up text on the website and keep readers engaged.

 Body Image With Bri is a slightly different take on a therapist website, but that’s because Bri has a very specific niche in her business.
-She specifically works with people who are struggling with body image and body grief, and she also helps other therapists and counselors who want to get into this field.
+She specifically works with people who are struggling with body image and body grief, and she also helps other therapists who want to get into this field.

 Courtney’s website is elegant and warm, yet simple and inviting.
 Not having a stark white background is what helps this website feel cozy without being cluttered.
 Just a simple texture or slight color on the background can change the entire vibe of the website.
 Plus, her brand photos make her seem so friendly and approachable!